kleros/kleros-juror-front/README.md

   <a href="https://github.com/prettier/prettier"><img src="https://img.shields.io/badge/styled_with-prettier-ff69b4.svg" alt="Styled with Prettier"></a>
 </p>

+*Please consult https://github.com/kleros/kleros.md for overarching guidelines!*

 ## Get Started

 1. Clone this repo.
 2. Install and set up the MetaMask chrome extension.
+3. To set up MetaMask, select an appropriate (test or production) network and create a DEN password.
-3. Create a .env file in the root of the repo.
+4. Create a .env file in the root of the repo.

 ```sh
 # Development